lixilinx/FilterbanksBestPractices/README.md

 [This script](https://github.com/lixilinx/PracticalFilterbanks/blob/main/mirror_design_for_latency_insensitive_applications.m) generates the following design for applications insensitive to latency.
 With symmetry setting either [1;0;0] or [0;0;0], the code finds this optimal design where analysis and synthesis filters mirror each other.
 Forcing symmetry=[-1;0;0] (analysis filter equals synthesis filter) leads to noticeable worse design as the resultant filter is symmetric, thus halves the continuous design freedoms.

+Two drawbacks of MIRROR symmetry: 1) generally it is not good for low latency design as latency+1 must equal filter length; 2) typically the analysis and synthesis filters have approximately minimum and maximum (or maximum and minimum) phase properties, respectively.
+Thus, neither one has linear phase property.

 <img src="https://github.com/lixilinx/Best-practices-for-filterbanks/blob/main/mirror_design_time.svg" width="400" />
 <img src="https://github.com/lixilinx/Best-practices-for-filterbanks/blob/main/mirror_design_frequency.svg" width="400" />